FranklinAzriel/ArcticAquila/README.md

 Here are some of the technologies and tools I'm familiar with:

-- Programming Languages: Kotlin, Java, Python
+- Programming Languages: Kotlin, C, Rust, Java, Python, JavaScript
-- Build Tools: Gradle
+- Build Tools: Gradle, Make
 - Operating Systems: Arch Linux, Windows

 Feel free to explore my repositories to see some of my code samples and projects!